HIV/AIDS LONG-TERM SURVIVOR * YOUTH EDUCATION * ADVOCACY * ACTIVISM * RESOURCES

 I’ll be honest: balancing the writing, the SEO, and the filming has been overwhelming.
 I’ve had to be gentle with myself and learn a skill I’ve always struggled with: patience.
 But y'all, it is coming in 2026.
 The Pirate is ready to set sail.

-And that’s exactly why I’m sharing my life story.
+That’s exactly why I’m sharing my story.

 Never surrender.
 Never forget.